 When we transferred Chase points to Hyatt for our stay at the Park Hyatt New York, we got a value of 4.3 cents per point!
 That’s why we almost always transfer our points rather than using the Chase Travel portal.

-While there have been a few times that we used the Chase Travel Portal, I’m pretty sure that 4.3 is better than 1.5, lol.
+While there are a few times that we used points in the Chase Travel Portal, I’m pretty sure that getting 4.3 cents per point is better than just 1 or 2 cents per point, lol.

 Premium Travel Benefits